POLTERGEIST - 1982

 Rated: Argentina, Iceland, Netherlands, Norway, West Germany: 16 / Australia: M / Brazil, Chile: 14 / Canada: A / Finland: K-16 / France: -16 / Italy: VM14 / Portugal: M/16 / South Korea: 12 / UK: 15 / Singapore, USA: PG / Sweden: 15

-Some of you may not know that though director Tobe Hooper was credited for directing POLTERGEIST, he sued to have his name removed from it (he lost).
-He wanted his name removed because he didn't get to direct hardly any of it, certainly no more than a second unit director.
-Even some of the actors involved went on record as saying they hardly ever saw Tobe, and Steven Spielberg really directed POLTERGEIST.
-And this makes sense because there is nothing about POLTERGEIST that looks like anything Tobe has done before or since.
-And everything about this movie has Spielberg's foot and fingerprints all over every frame, every edit, every cue of the emotional string pulling soundtrack.
+Some of you may not know that though director Tobe Hooper was credited for directing POLTERGEIST, there's been a long time mystery over whether that is true.
+Some of the actors and crew involved went on record as saying they hardly ever saw Tobe, and Steven Spielberg really directed POLTERGEIST.
+Tthis makes sense because there is nothing about POLTERGEIST that looks like anything Tobe has done before or since.
+And everything about this movie has Spielberg's foot and fingerprints all over every frame, every edit, every cue of the emotional string pulling soundtrack.ƒ

 So for this review, I'm just going to talk as if Spielberg (JAWS, JURASSIC PARK, THE LOST WORLD, MINORITY REPORT, WAR OF THE WORLDS) did it, because he wrote it, produced it, was on the set directing or co-directing with Tobe Hooper practically the whole time.
 He supervised the visual effects for it, which were produced at ILM under the supervision of Richard Edlund (FRIGHT NIGHT, BIG TROUBLE IN LITTLE CHINA, ALIEN³, SPECIES) and Dennis Muren (TERMINATOR 2, JURASSIC PARK, THE LOST WORLD, HULK, WAR OF THE WORLDS).
 Steven took full control of Post; was responsible for the editing of the film, the final sound mixes and loops, the supervision of the visual effects, and the selection of Jerry Goldsmith as the composer of the score.*

 So anyway, Steven Spielberg totally conducted the making of this movie himself, though he would always refer to Tobe's input as a Collaboration.

 POLTERGEIST begins with the National Anthem and a severe close-up of a television screen.
 A television station is ending its broadcast day, which is what TV stations used to do in 1981.
 Then the screen goes static.
 A man sleeps in front of his TV and the family dog walks around, checking everyone for junk food, which this family has in abundance.
 They go to sleep eating crap, and the dog does his rounds at night, eating their leftovers.
 Then a little blonde girl wakes up, goes downstairs, and starts talking to the television set.
 She talks so loud at the white noise that the other family members wake up and watch in silence.
 Then nothing.